donia-lab/MetaBGC/MetaBGC-V1/README.md

 ## Getting Started

-These instructions will get you setup to MetaBGC on your local Linux or Apple environment.
+These instructions will get you setup to run MetaBGC on your local Linux or Apple environment.

 ### Prerequisites